Cloud-Ermac/Shoe-Recommendation-System/README.md

 Then open the training notebook and run all the cells.

 ## **Run the Shoe Recommendation System**
-To run the shoe recognition system, run the following command in your terminal:
+To run the shoe recommendation system, run the following command in your terminal:

 ```streamlit run main.py```